SKY RIDGE YURTS

 CAN I BRING MY DOG?

 Pets are always welcome at Sky Ridge!
-For a $75 pet fee, you are welcome to bring up to two pets with you when you come glamping.
+For a $100 pet fee, you are welcome to bring up to two pets with you when you come glamping.
 We'll provide you a large pet bed and throw that your furry friend can use while you're here.
-Remember, though, that pets are not allowed in many areas of the Great Smoky Mountain National Park, so if that's on your list, you may want to leave your pups at home.
+Remember, though, that pets cannot be left unattended while at Sky Ridge and are not allowed in many areas of the Great Smoky Mountain National Park, so if that's on your list, you may want to leave your pups at home.
 Keep in mind as well that yurts are not soundproof, so if your pet is easily excited by noise, they may not enjoy glamping as much as you do!
-Also, please be aware that if we find you have brought a pet without telling us, your account will be charged the $75 fee without question.
+Also, please be aware that if we find you have brought a pet without telling us, your account will be charged the $100 fee without question for each pet we find.
+Guests are also responsible for any damage to person or property caused by pets while at Sky Ridge Yurts.

 WHAT IF I HAVE A SERVICE ANIMAL?